 Counts conducted in the SLV during the spring migration suggested that the number of RMP cranes was relatively stable during 1984-96 (Table 8).
 However, survey biologists found that these estimates contained increasing numbers of the MCP (lesser subspecies).
 An adjustment, using ground-derived proportions, was made to correct for the lesser subspecies but was not a viable approach for the long-term (Benning et al. 1996).
 In 1996, the survey was discontinued (Fig. 18).
 In 1997, an attempt was made to survey these cranes during the fall (October) in the SLV, but MCP cranes also were present at that time.
 Biologists concluded that neither a spring nor a fall count in the SLV would result in a reliable index to the abundance of the RMP.
 As an alternative, a cooperative 5-state September pre-migration staging-area survey, experimentally tested in 1987 and 1992, has been ongoing operationally since 1995.
-Because no other crane population commingles with them during that time, the September pre-migration survey for the RMP appears to be a good alternative to either a spring or fall survey in the SLV and was designated as the official count for the RMP in 1997 (Table 9).
+Because there appears to be minimal commingling of RMP cranes with cranes from other populations during that time, the September pre-migration survey for the RMP appears to be a good alternative to either a spring or fall survey in the SLV and was designated as the official count for the RMP in 1997 (Table 9).
 Although operational in 1995 and 1996, the survey was variable in timing and survey effort.
 What appears to be lower population estimates (Fig. 18) in 1995 and 1996 is likely more an artifact of inconsistent survey effort (R. Drewien, personal communication).

 The Cooperative Flyway Management Plan (Pacific Flyway Council and Central Flyway Council 2016) recommends using the most recent three-year running average of the September survey to determine status of the RMP.
-The 2018 September pre-migration survey resulted in 21,801 cranes counted, an 11% increase from the count in 2017 (Thorpe et al. 2018).
-The 3-year average is 21,219 which is 4% lower than the previous 3-year average (22,062) and slightly above the established population objective (17,000-21,000) (Fig. 19).
+The 2019 September pre-migration survey resulted in 21,290 cranes counted, a 2% decrease from the count in 2018 (Thorpe et al. 2019) (Table 9).
+The 3-year average is 20,894 which is 2% lower than the previous 3-year average (21,219) and within the range of the established population objective (17,000-21,000) (Fig. 19).

 During 1986-95, important breeding areas in the Intermountain West experienced extremely dry conditions and indices of recruitment (% juveniles) were low (generally between 4-6%) (Fig. 20).
 A return to more favorable breeding conditions during 1996-99 resulted in higher recruitment rates (8-12%), but drier conditions resulted in lower production during 2000-02.
 Since 2003 recruitment rates generally have been above-average due to improved wetland habitats and favorable spring and summer breeding conditions.
-The recruitment rate of 7.9% (4% below the long-term [1972-2017] average of 8.2) and a mean brood size of 1.13 (Brown and Kruse 2018) indicated slightly lower-than-average nesting and brood-rearing habitat in 2018.
+The recruitment rate of 8.9% (9% above the long-term [1972-2018] average of 8.2) and a mean brood size of 1.13 (Brown and Kruse 2019) indicated above-average nesting and brood-rearing habitat in 2019.

-Special limited hunting seasons during 2018-19 resulted in a harvest of 1,524 RMP sandhill cranes (Table 8), which was 28% higher than last year and a record-high harvest (Fig. 17), but below the 2,168 allowed by the harvest strategy.
-Based on decreased average abundance and recruitment indices for the 2016-18 period (Figs. 19, 20), management guidelines allow for a maximum allowable take of 1,628 birds during the 2019-20 hunting season, a 25% decrease from that for the 2018-19 season.
+Special limited hunting seasons during 2019-20 resulted in a harvest of 1,110 RMP sandhill cranes (Table 10), which was 27% lower than last year (Fig. 17).
+Based on the surveys conducted last fall which resulted in 3-year (2017-19) average values that were slightly lower for abundance and essentially unchanged for recruitment (Figs. 19, 20), management guidelines allow for a maximum allowable take of 1,536 birds during the 2020-21 hunting season, a 6% decrease from that for the 2019-20 season.